Code-Institute-Submissions/MS1-project-portfolio/README.md

 # UX

+My UX goals was to create a website that displayed my programming strengths' and personality to my target group (recruiters and future employers).

 #  User stories

 ##  First Time Visitor Goals

 * When I visit this site for the first time, I want to easily understand the main purpose of the site.
-* When I visit this site for the first time, I want to be able to easily navigate throughout the site to find content.
+* When I visit this site for the first time, I want to be able to easily navigate throughout the site to find relevant content.
-* When I visit this site for the first time, I want to get a professional presentation of the person which the site is created by.
+* When I visit this site for the first time, I want to get a professional impression of the person which the site is created by.

 ## Returning Visitor Goals

 * As a Returning Visitor, I want to find information about previous projects from the creator.
 * As a Returning Visitor, I want to find the best way to get in contact with the creator with any questions I may have.
-* As a Returning Visitor, I want to get a more in-depth representation of the person creating the site.
+* As a Returning Visitor, I want to get a more in-depth presentation of the person creating the site.

 ##  Frequent User Goals